How Often To Replace Motorcycle Chain? (5 Signs)

 Is It Okay To Replace The Chain Without Sprockets?

-When I asked- did you replace your sprockets too when replacing the chain, most of them answered No.
+When I asked if you had replaced your sprockets, too, when replacing the chain, most of them answered no.

 A general rule is to replace your sprockets when replacing the chain because a worn sprocket will wear the new chain faster and reduce its lifespan.